Projects

 Cooperations

-The CAPTN initiative is by definition a large network that places great value and emphasis on partnerships with other organisations, industry and research partners.
-Only together can we achieve our goal of a comprehensive, sustainable and safe mobility chain on water and on land.
+The CAPTN initiative is by definition a large network that places great value and emphasis on cooperation with other organisations, industry and research partners.
+Only as one we can achieve our goal of a comprehensive, sustainable and safe mobility chain on water and on land.